nwtime/ntpwww/content/en/reflib/ptp.md

 In order to preserve submicrosecond accuracy in PTP, the switches must have some provision to compensate for port-to-port residence time.
 This can be done in two ways, PTP boundary clocks (BC) and PTP transparent clocks (TC).
 BC switches function as secondary servers, as in NTP.
 They synchronize to an upstream server and provide synchronization to one or more downstream clients.
 A downstream BC client uses the same on-wire protocol as the grandmaster, including the BMC algorithm.

 A TC switch uses a timestamp oscillator and counter to measure the residence time of a frame between its arrival at an upstream port and its departure from a downstream port.
 The timestamp counter need not be particularly accurate, as the residence time is typically only a few tens of microseconds.
 The switch latches a hardware timestamp upon arrival of a frame and records it in the frame buffer.
 The switch latches a timestamp upon departure of the frame and computes the residence time.
 The residence time is added to a field in the frame buffer upon departure.
-When the frame is received at the downstream destination , possibly after multiple switches, the accumulated value is used to correct the offset calculation.
+When the frame is received at the downstream destination, possibly after multiple switches, the accumulated value is used to correct the offset calculation.

 There are no provisions in the NTP specification to employ the strategies used by PTP, but these could be added in an amendment.
 If this were done, the accuracy and precision of PTP could be extended to NTP.